Defiant Lukashenko Defends Plane Diversion, Blasts Critics - UrduPoint

 Lukashenko on Wednesday denied that the fighter jet had forced the airliner to land, calling such claims an "absolute lie".

+He claimed that Ukraine, Poland and Lithuania had denied the Ryanair flight permission to land and that its only option had been to turn to Minsk.

-Protasevich -- the 26-year-old co-founder of opposition Telegram channel Nexta -- and his Russian girlfriend Sofia Sapega were arrested after the plane landed.
+Protasevich -- the 26-year-old co-founder of opposition Telegram channel Nexta which coordinated last year's protests against Lukashenko -- and his Russian girlfriend Sofia Sapega were arrested after the plane landed.

 Protasevich, who had been living between Poland and Lithuania, appeared in a video on Monday in which he confessed to helping to organise mass unrest, a charge that could land him in jail for 15 years.

-Sapega, a 23-year-old law student at the European Humanities University (EHU) in Lithuania, appeared in another video on Tuesday, saying she worked for a Telegram channel that disclosed information about Belarusian police.
+Sapega, a 23-year-old law student at the European Humanities University (EHU) in Lithuania, appeared in another video on Tuesday, saying she worked for a Telegram channel that disclosed information about Belarusian law enforcement.

-Her lawyer said she had been ordered held for two months of pre-trial detention and Russia confirmed she was being detained as a criminal suspect.
+Her lawyer said she had been remanded in pre-trial detention for two months and Russia confirmed she was being detained as a criminal suspect.

 Belarus's opposition says such videos are routinely recorded by security forces, with participants forced to make statements under duress.